leangjia/blender_docs/manual/modeling/meshes/properties/vertex_groups/vertex_weights.rst

 When you are in Edit Mode, you can make the weights of the active group visible on the mesh:

-Select the *Viewport Overlays* panel from the top of the 3D viewport.
+Select the *Viewport Overlays* popover from the header of the 3D Viewport.
 And there enable the *Vertex Group Weights* option.
 Now you can see the weights of the active vertex group displayed on the mesh surface.